Processing

 20 USD

-— Surcharge for each additional claim in excess of 10
+— surcharge for each additional claim from 51

 Grant fee